 Some designated insurance brands specialise in providing car insurance for those wanting to use their car for ridesharing.
 These policies cost roughly the same as your average car insurance policy and will replace your current third party or comprehensive policy.

-Wait, doesn’t Uber cover me?
+Wait, doesn’t Uber, Ola or Didi cover me?

 Don't have a car?
 You can deliver for Ubereats

-Alternatively, if you don’t own a car depending on the rules in your city you can also opt to deliver for Uber by bicycle, motorcycle or scooter.
-The motorcycle or scooter again has to be a 1990 model or newer and for cyclists, you need to ensure you are fit enough to be able to deliver the food.
+If you’d like to become an Uber eats driver, the vehicle requirements are a little less stringent.
+You only need to be 18 to start as a delivery driver for Ubereats, with a car that is a 1990 model or newer.
+Alternatively, if you don’t own a car, depending on the rules in your city, you can also opt to deliver for Uber by bicycle, motorcycle or scooter.
+The motorcycle or scooter has to be a 1990 model or newer and for cyclists, you need to ensure you are fit enough to be able to deliver the food.

-Are there any other benefits of driving for Uber?
+The benefits of driving for rideshare